API version: 2022-10-20

 displayed to the user.404 Not found

-no journal with the given journal_id
+No journal with the given journal_id

-exists at RQC; the validation was unsuccessful.mhs_submission
+exists at RQC; the validation was unsuccessful.

-API endpointExplicit calls: The MHS should provide a button or link "RQC-grade reviews" on the editors' submission administration page as soon as at least one review has been received.
+Explicit calls: The MHS should provide a button or link "RQC-grade reviews" on the editors' submission administration page as soon as at least one review has been received.
 The editor can use this GUI element to submit the currently existing reviews for this submission to RQC, will be immediately redirected to RQC for grading these reviews, and then be redirected back to the MHS.
 Using this functionality is called an "explicit call".
-Explicit calls are optional: Grading the review can be a useful preparatory step for making the editorial decision, but it is not necessary to perform the grading at this point -- and possibly this particular editor is not involved in the grading at all.
+Explicit calls are recommended, but optional: Grading the review can be a useful preparatory step for making the editorial decision, but it is not necessary to perform the grading at this point -- and possibly this particular editor is not involved in the grading at all.
 More than one editor may make an explicit call.

 Delayed calls: A call to RQC may fail due to network problems or